 Consider your ability to help people heal

 Donate for health.

-There are many health issues that can be remedied by the simple act of blood, organ, or cell donation.
+There are many health issues that the simple act of blood, organ, or cell donation can remedy.

 Take the time to be present

 There are many ways we can express our gratitude.

 Taking the time and patience to be emotionally present for someone shows that you understand that life is not all about you.

 Make yourself available to listen to people who need an ear.